 The outright longest bascule bridge in the world is the Chief John Ross Bridge located in Chattanooga, Tennessee.
 Crossing the Tennessee River, it boasts a bascule span length of 359 feet.
 It is also the longest rolling lift bascule type.
 In the closed position, the bridge acts as a three hinge braced rib through arch.
 Built in 1917 by the Toledo Bridge and Crane company, designed jointly by the Scherzer Rolling Lift Bridge company and John Edwin Greiner.

 The second longest bascule bridge in the world is the International Railway Bridge located in Sault Ste.
 Marie, Michigan.
 Crossing the St. Marys River, it boasts a bascule span length of 336 feet.
 It is the longest heel trunnion bascule in the world.
 In the closed position, the bridge acts like a simple span camelback Pennsylvania through truss.
-Built in 1913 by the Pennsylvania Steel company and designed the Strauss Bascule Bridge company.
+Built in 1913 by the Pennsylvania Steel company and designed by the Strauss Bascule Bridge company.

 The third longest bascule bridge in the world is the Charles J. Berry Bridge located in Lorain, Ohio.
 Crossing the Black River, it boasts a bascule span length of 330 feet.
 It is the longest fixed trunnion type bascule in the world.
 Each leaf is half of an arched Pratt deck truss.
 Built in 1940 by the Mount Vernon Bridge Company and designed by Wilbur J. Watson and Associates.